projectatomic/atomic-site/source/docs/docker-image-author-guidance.md

 `SIGINT` to the process for the wrapper script - and your process will keep running like nothing happened.

-## Always `EXPOSE` important ports
+## Always EXPOSE Important Ports

 The `EXPOSE` instruction makes a port in the container available to the host system and other containers.
 While it is possible to specify that a port should be exposed with a `docker run` invocation, using the `EXPOSE` instruction in a `Dockerfile` makes it easier for both humans and software to use your image by explicitly declaring the ports your software needs to run:

-1. Exposed ports will show up under `docker ps` associated with containers created from your image
+* Exposed ports will show up under `docker ps` associated with containers created from your image
-2. Exposed ports will also be present in the metadata for your image returned by `docker inspect`
+* Exposed ports will also be present in the metadata for your image returned by `docker inspect`
-3. Exposed ports will be linked when you link one container to another
+* Exposed ports will be linked when you link one container to another

 For more information about ports and docker, please check out the [docker documentation](http://docs.docker.io/en/latest/use/port_redirection/).

-## Use volumes appropriately
+## Use Volumes Appropriately

 The `VOLUME` instruction and the `-v` option tell docker to store files in a directory on the host instead in the container's file system.
 Volumes give you a couple of key benefits:

-1. Volumes can be shared between containers using `--volumes-from`
+* Volumes can be shared between containers using `--volumes-from`
-2. Changes to large files are faster
+* Changes to large files are faster

 Volumes obey different rules from normal files in containers:

-1. Changes made to volumes are not included in the next `docker commit`
+* Changes made to volumes are not included in the next `docker commit`
-2. Volumes are a reference counted resource - they persist as long as there are containers using them
+* Volumes are a reference counted resource - they persist as long as there are containers using them

-### Sharing volumes between containers
+### Sharing Volumes Between Containers

 It is possible to share the volumes created by one container with another by using the `--volumes-from` parameter to docker run.
 For example, say we make a container named 'ContainerA'